-The British startup Maeving decided to combine retro style with high-tech in the RM1 electric bike, but do it with a twist.
-The motorcycle has a removable battery – instead of charging stations, it is suggested to use an ordinary socket at home or at work.
+The British startup Maeving decided to combine retro style with high tech in the RM1 electric bike, but do it with a twist.
+The motorcycle has a removable battery; instead of charging stations, it is suggested that you use an ordinary socket at home or at work.

 The battery pack can be easily removed from the special compartment in the body, and it is equipped with a handle for easy carrying.
 In the place where conventional motorcycles have a fuel tank, there is a connector for a second battery.